Ibramelias/Assignment-2/README.md

 then, perform git checkout master finally, you will be able to view the index.html page.

-Known Bugs
-No known bugs

-Support and contact details

 If you run into any issues whether it is a bug or what have you, please contact me at ibramdarwish@gmail.com